lambdaclass/concrete/research/compiler/pipeline-architecture-13b.md

 - **Measure the Elab/Lower hot path** before declaring the pure-thin read pattern acceptable.

+### 2.7 Provenance is a certified, fail-closed relation

+Because the certificate chain (not one ledger) joins layers by provenance (`SourceKey → CoreId → SSAId → BackendId → emitted location`), provenance is load-bearing and must obey the same discipline as facts — otherwise misattribution becomes the drift class one level down (a report blaming the wrong source line, an obligation over the wrong node):

+- **Coverage-asserted:** each lowering emits a provenance edge for every node it creates; a missing link is an ICE or an explicit `provenance-lost → backend-trusted` classification, never a silent wrong link.
+- **Many-to-many, not 1:1:** one checked `+` → add + overflow-check + trap-block
+  (1→many); optimization fuses/deletes (many→1, deletions).
+So provenance is a
+  relation that semantics-preserving passes **preserve / union / invalidate** — wired into the analysis-preservation/invalidation contract (Phase 6.5 #8):
+  fold unions origins; delete invalidates dependent facts + provenance.
+A naive 1:1 map breaks on the first inline.

+Single-owner rule: each fact lives in exactly one layer (proof *eligibility* is a source fact; proof *obligations* are Core facts) — never split across layers.

 ## Part 3 — The uniform stage contract

 Every stage obeys the same contract: